Undergraduate News – Fall 2021

 In this newsletter, we introduce our new faculty and our Student Advisory Council student representatives.
 We also share some recent academic updates, including a reminder of the elective classes offered this semester.
 Finally, we check in with Assistant Teaching Professor Jill Dupree about her Dialogue for Civilizations in Rwanda, scheduled for the summer of 2022.

 Have more questions or looking for more detailed information?
 The department website is a great resource for upcoming events, news, and faculty and curriculum information.
-In addition, this semester we will be releasing an updated version of our undergraduate handbook, which can serve as a helpful guide on everything from Department contacts and resources to academic planning.
-Stay tuned for this resource.
+In addition, the department’s undergraduate handbook is as a helpful guide on everything from Department contacts and resources to academic planning.

 Please note that the Department staff has returned to the office in 301 Lake Hall.
 Members of our staff will be present each day, although individual staff members will be working remotely on specific days.
 We are all always available during business hours, Monday through Friday, via email or phone.